danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 [breakfast]
 Breakfast is on the table.
 It is edible.
 The description of breakfast is "Breakfast consists of a halved grapefruit with the membranes cut for easier eating, a soft-boiled egg in a specially designed holder, and a bowl of Lieutenant Chomp with a small pitcher of milk next to it.".

-Instead of taking the breakfast: say "The breakfast has several items and is a little unweildy.
+Instead of taking the breakfast: say "The breakfast has several items and is a little unwieldy.
 You can take a moment and eat the breakfast if you'd like.
 It seems to have been put here for that purpose, but gathering all the breakfast items in your shirt just seems odd.".

 Instead of eating the breakfast:
 	say "You sit down for a moment and eat breakfast.
 It is delicious but you still don't quite feel satisfied.";
 	now the description of TLoBL is "The Land of Breakfast and Lunch is a lot smaller than you were expecting.
-It's actually just a small clearing near the road, like a roadside stop, with a painted picnic table containing a the empty dishes from a simple but nourishing breakfast on one end, and a simple but nourishing lunch on the other end.
+It's actually just a small clearing near the road, like a roadside stop, with a painted picnic table containing the empty dishes from a simple but nourishing breakfast on one end, and a simple but nourishing lunch on the other end.
 A stubby little path leads backwards, and the path continues forward, towards The Land of Unrealized Possibilities.
 If you 'walk forward' or just 'forward' or even just 'f' you will be walking towards it.";
 	now the description of the breakfast dishes is "You've politely stacked the breakfast dishes, so the table doesn't look too messy.";
-	remove the breakfast from play;
+	now breakfast is nowhere;
 	now all part-of-a-complete-breakfast are nowhere;

 A part-of-a-complete-breakfast is a kind of thing.
 A part-of-a-complete-breakfast is always scenery.